 Gay-Straight Alliance (GSA): works to promote awareness and support for the LGBTQ community in University City and beyond.

-Girls who Can Code: students partner with an external organization to promote girls in computer science.
+Girls who Code: students partner with an external organization to promote girls in computer science.

 HOSA: Future Health Professionals is an organization for students who are interested in a possible career in the medical field.
 We have guest speakers, volunteer in the community, and take field trips to medical-related facilities.
 Compete at the state conference in the spring.
 Membership dues are $15, which cover state and national dues.

-Key Club: a studetn led high school organization in which the members make the world a better place through various volunteering projects in their community.
-In doing so, they grow as useful citisens and leaders by answering the call to lead, summoning the courage to engage and developing the heart to serve.
+Key Club: a student-led high school organization in which the members make the world a better place through various volunteering projects in their community.
+In doing so, they grow as useful citizens and leaders by answering the call to lead, summoning the courage to engage and developing the heart to serve.
 Meets every 4th Tuesday of the month in room 228.
 If you need more information, please contact Ms. Reed in room 228 or at 290-4209.